A set of frequently asked questions about ISBs or this blog. For more on myself, see About Me.

 I got on the bus, but it was heading the wrong way.
 How come?

-Some routes make use of the electronic destination signage (EDS) to differentiate the direction of travel, as the route stops twice at the same bus stop.
-Look carefully at the order of the stops listed on the display before boarding.
+Service D1 makes use of the electronic destination signage (EDS) to differentiate the direction of travel, as the route stops twice at the COM 2 bus stop.
+Look carefully at the final destination on the display before boarding.

 I wanted to get off the bus, but the uncle sped past the stop!
 Why?